-Bit Name Description 0 When set, this bit disables unused circuitry and saves radio power.
-The user must set Reg 0x20, bit 6=1 to enable writes to Reg 0x2E.
-The application MCU must set this bit during initialization.
-6:0 Reserved These bits are reserved and should be written with zeroes.
+Bit Name Description 7 AGC Lock When set, this bit disables the on-chip LNA AGC system, powers down unused circuitry, and locks the LNA to maximum gain.
+The user must set Reg 20, bit 6=1 to enable writes to Reg 0x2E.
+It is recommended to set this bit during initialization to save power.
+6:0 Reserved These bits are reserved and should be written with zeros.